ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/creating_curating_humanities_data/07-intro-notebooks.md

 ### Film Dialogue as Data Advanced Assignment

+*If you are new to Pandas, this assignment might be a bit too advanced, so just focus on downloading and exploring the data.*

 For your next assignment, we are returning to *The Pudding* "Film Dialogue" article [https://pudding.cool/2017/03/film-dialogue/](https://pudding.cool/2017/03/film-dialogue/) and taking a closer look at some of the data.
 So far we have worked with the film scripts and now we will bringing in additional data from the *The Pudding* website.

 1. Create a new Jupyter notebook called `CuratingFilmDialogue.ipynb` and read in the three datasets from the Github repository [https://github.com/matthewfdaniels/scripts/](https://github.com/matthewfdaniels/scripts/).
 Take a look at the documentation in the repository and explore what each file contains, checking if there's any missing data.
 2. Try to answer the following questions:

 - How could we tell if the amount of dialogue was increasing over time in movies?
 How might this influence the assessment about the breakdown of gender dialogue?
 - How could test if there was any relationship between the film's gross value and the amount of dialogue in the film?